-- 1) Resulting images are strictly and solely for private use only. - 2) Images are not posted to websites or uploaded to any storage facilities that are 'public' and would mean breaching the clear understanding in point 1) e.g. Facebook, where the image would immediately become property of Facebook.
+- 1) Resulting images are strictly and solely for private use only. - 2) Images are not posted to websites or uploaded to any storage facilities that are 'public' and would mean breaching the clear understanding in point 1)

 - 3) Neither full names of individual children, nor the name of the school should be stored or displayed with any images, as part of a file name or otherwise. - 4) Images are moved from the hand-held device to a hard drive or 'cloud drive' as soon as possible in case of the loss of the device